joe-antognini/joe-antognini.github.io/_posts/2014-09-25-what-is-a-dex.markdown

 As an example, let's take a look at [Fischer & Valenti (2005)](http://adsabs.harvard.edu/abs/2005ApJ...622.1102F).
-In this paper the authors find a correlation between the metallicity of stars and the probability that the star hosts a planet---stars with higher metallicities are more likely to host a planet.
-This result is presented in Figure 5:
+In this paper the authors present a correlation between the metallicity of stars and the probability that the star hosts a planet---stars with higher metallicities are more likely to host a planet.
+This result is shown in Figure 5:

 ![Fischer & Valenti (2005)](/images/fischer05.jpg)